 Named an “urban explorer’s paradise”, the Hunter’s Point Shipyard was built back in the 1870s.

-The original docks were thought to be the largest in the world and could host some of the largest warships and passenger streamers of their time.
+The original docks were thought to be the largest in the world.
+Moreover, they were said to be able to host some of the largest warships and passenger streamers of their time.

 However, the amount of toxic substances dumped at Hunter’s Point since then has made its rehabilitation impossible.